-The technical information included in this MDA, unless otherwise stated, has been reviewed and approved by Donald S. Bubar, P. Geo., President and Chief Executive Officer of the Company and Dr. William Mercer, P. Geo., Vice-President, Exploration of the Company.
+The technical information included in this MDA, unless otherwise stated, has been reviewed and approved by Donald S. Bubar, P. Geo., President and Chief Executive Officer of the Company and Dr. William Mercer, P. Geo., Vice-President, Operations of the Company.
 Mr. Bubar and Dr. Mercer are both Qualified Persons under National Instrument 43-101 ("NI 43-101").

-Notice Regarding Presentation of our Mineral Reserve and Resource Estimates

-This MDA has been prepared in accordance with the requirements of Canadian securities laws, which differ from the requirements of United States securities laws.
-Unless otherwise indicated, all reserve and resource estimates included in this MDA have been prepared in accordance with NI 43-101.
+Notice Regarding Presentation of our Mineral Reserve and Resource Estimates and resource estimates included in this MDA have been prepared in accordance with NI 43-101.
 NI 43-101 is a rule developed by the Canadian Securities Administrators which establishes standards for all public disclosure an issuer makes of scientific and technical information concerning mineral projects.